 github-to-webmention is a self-hostable server that can receives a GitHub webhook notifying it of changes to a static site.
 It then finds links in new posts and sends webmentions to those targets from the new page.

-The services below can be used to receive webmentions for a static website.
+The services and software below can be used to receive webmentions for a static website.

 Log HTTP POST data